peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public void WriteTo(
         System.IO.Stream stream);

 Writes this CBOR object to a data stream.
-If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the data stream in an undefined order.
+If the CBOR object contains CBOR maps, or is a CBOR map, the order in which the keys to the map are written out to the data stream is undefined unless the map was created using the NewOrderedMap method.
 See the examples (originally written in C# for the.NET version) for ways to write out certain keys of a CBOR map in a given order.
 In the case of CBOR objects of type FloatingPoint, the number is written using the shortest floating-point encoding possible; this is a change from previous versions.

 The following example shows a method that writes each key of 'mapObj' to 'outputStream', in the order given in 'keys', where 'mapObj' is written out in the form of a CBOR <b>definite-length map</b> .
 Only keys found in 'keys' will be written if they exist in 'mapObj'.